Ingridsaeters/Ciliate-niche-evolution/02_trait_extraction/README.md

 ## Phylogenetic Principal Coordinate Analysis (pPCA)

-Do a pPCA for soil, marina and freshwater traits, with the script pPCA.R.
+Do a pPCA for terrestrial and marine traits, with the script pPCA.R.